wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 auth_user_external_auth_deleted
 -------------------------------

-This event is sent when a user removes an external authentification from its account.
+This event is sent when a user removes an external authentication from its account.

 * routing_key: auth.users.{user_uuid}.external.{external_auth_name}.deleted
 * event specific data: